JuergenGutsch/blog/_source/_posts/2018-10-08-customizing-aspnetcore-06-middlewares.md

 }
 ~~~

+This way we get the next middleware via the constructor and the current context in the `Invoke()` method.

+> Note: The Middleware is initialized on the start of the application and exists once during the application lifetime.
+The constructor gets called once.
+On the other hand the Invoke() method is called once per request.

-To use this middleware there is a generic `UseMiddleware()` method available you can use in the configure method:
+To use this middleware, there is a generic `UseMiddleware()` method available you can use in the configure method:

 ~~~ csharp
 app.UseMiddleware<StopwatchMiddleWare>();